moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 - `votingPeriod`: The time period in seconds that the governor will collect votes for a proposal.
-- `crossChainVoeCollectionPeriod`: The time period in seconds that the governor will collect votes for a proposal before it is executed and after the voting period has ended.
+- `crossChainVoteCollectionPeriod`: The time period in seconds that the governor will collect votes for a proposal before it is executed and after the voting period has ended.
 - `quorum`: The minimum percentage of votes required for a proposal to pass.